 • Official Federal Information

-• How to Apply: First apply for Medicaid.
-Then contact your Single Entry Point Agency to apply for the waiver.
+• How to Apply: Apply for Medicaid and contact your Case Management Agency to apply for the waiver.

-• Waiting List: Colorado has 3037 individuals with developmental disabilities on its waiting list; however, this waiver typically does not have a waiting list.
+• Waiting List: Colorado has 2345 people with developmental disabilities on waiting lists; however, this program does not typically have a waiting list.

-Parent CNA Program: allows parents to become certified as a CNA to care for their children and receive pay.
+• Parent CNA Program: allows parents/guardians to become certified as a CNA to care for their children, including giving tube feedings, and receive pay.
 For more information on that program, see this info from the Department of Public Health.
+This information is not currently available on the website.
+The child must be enrolled in Medicaid, either through a waiver, categorical eligibility, or the Medicaid buy-in program.

-IHSS Program: allows parents to be paid to provide personal care services for children in the Children's HCBS program.
+• IHSS Program and CDASS Program provide in-home care through Medicaid, including allowing parents to be paid to provide personal care services for children.